rust-lang/book/second-edition/src/ch10-02-traits.md

 With our non-generic versions of the `largest` function, we were only trying to find the largest `i32` or `char`.
 As we discussed in Chapter 4, types like `i32` and `char` that have a known size can be stored on the stack, so they implement the `Copy` trait.
-When we changed the `largest` function to be generic, it's now possible that the `list` parameter could have types in it that don't implement the `Copy` trait, which means we wouldn't be able to move the value out of `list[0]` and into the `largest` variable.
+Since we changed the `largest` function to be generic, it's now possible that the `list` parameter could have types in it that don't implement the `Copy` trait, which means we wouldn't be able to move the value out of `list[0]` and into the `largest` variable.

 If we only want to be able to call this code with types that are `Copy`, we can add `Copy` to the trait bounds of `T`!
 Listing 10-15 shows the complete code of